Francesco-Lanciana/leonardo-aniani/README.md

 ## Next steps

-I believe I completed the required steps, but given more time I would add the following:
+If I was to continue working on this I would add the following:

 -   Some sort of cohesive design system
 -   Incorporated more elements from Chakra UI, e.g. Box, Grid, etc.